rodeyseijkens/yedor-theme-vscode/README.md

 ## Personalization

-This theme is the byproduct of some very opinionated changes to both <a href="https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode">Horizon Theme</a>.
+This theme is the byproduct of some very opinionated changes to <a href="https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode">Horizon Theme</a>.

 _For more info on theming, visit the [Theme Authoring Guide](https://code.visualstudio.com/api/extension-capabilities/theming) and [Theme Color Reference](https://code.visualstudio.com/api/references/theme-color)._